jjnurminen/spatialfreq_ms_code/README.md

 ## Introduction

 This repository contains simulation code from the paper Nurminen et al (2023).
-The code is written in Python.
+The code is written in Python and should be runnable on both Windows and Linux systems.
 It heavily depends on the [mne-python](https://mne.tools/stable/index.html) library.

 ## Installation

-The dependencies are easiest to handle using the Anaconda distribution, so you should first install that.
+The dependencies are easiest to handle using the [Anaconda distribution](https://www.anaconda.com/products/distribution), so you should first install that.
 An Anaconda environment specification file `environment.yml` is included with the repository.
-Once you have Anaconda working, clone the repository, change to the repository directory and run `conda env create`.
+Once you have Anaconda working, clone the repository, change to the newly created repository directory and run `conda env create`.
 This should use the specification file to create a conda environment called `spfreq_sim`.
 You can activate it using `conda activate sqfreq_sim`.

 ## Configuration